clean-code-craft-tcq-1/test-for-analytics-VaibhavBhapkar/README.md

 1. Access to the Server containing the telemetrics in a csv file
 2. Library to read CSV file in program & Availability of CSV file on server
 3. Permission to read available CSV file on server
-4. Library for PDF write
+4. Library for PDF File Generation
+5. Access to path where PDF file needs to be stored
+6. Libarary based on the notification method
+7. Threshold values for battery

 ### Mark the System Boundary